List of NASCAR race wins by Joe Gibbs Racing: Wins by driver

-Eleven drivers have won at least one points race for Joe Gibbs Racing in the Cup Series.
-Kyle Busch and Denny Hamlin account for the majority of race wins, having won 56 and 48 races, respectively.
-Daniel Suárez won an exhibition race while driving for Gibbs but never won a points race.
+Twelve drivers have won at least one points race for Joe Gibbs Racing in the Cup Series.
+Denny Hamlin and Kyle Busch account for the majority of race wins, having won 60 and 56 races, respectively.
+Both Daniel Suárez and Ty Gibbs won an exhibition race while driving for Gibbs but never won a points race.

 Wins by track

-Gibbs has won on 27 of the 33 tracks on which it has competed in the Cup Series, the exceptions being North Wilkesboro Speedway, Nashville Superspeedway, World Wide Technology Raceway, Indianapolis Road Course, Circuit of the Americas, and Road America.
+Gibbs has won on 29 of the 35 tracks on which it has competed in the Cup Series, the exceptions being North Wilkesboro Speedway, Nashville Superspeedway, Indianapolis Road Course, Road America, the Chicago Street Course, and the Autódromo Hermanos Rodríguez.

+Wins by season

+Joe Gibbs Racing has won at least one race each year except its inaugural season in 1992.
+In 2019, Gibbs accounted for 19 wins, over half of the total number of points races (36).